B-eck37/DM-Hackathon-WPX3/README.md

 ##### 5 Points:
 - Can play Pokemon theme song
+- Do entire presentation with a Macho Man Randy Savage voice

 ##### 10 Points:
 - Successfully pull pokemon character and display name, type and image